github/site-policy/Policies/github-terms-of-service.md

 - Users.
 Subject to these Terms, you retain ultimate administrative control over your User Account and the Content within it.
 - <BR><TABLE>
  <TR>
+   <TD VALIGN="TOP">&dagger; You:

-   <TD VALIGN="TOP">&dagger; You are the "owner" of an Organization that was created under these Terms, or have other dealings with such Organizations</TD>
+- are the "owner" of an Organization that was created under these Terms, *OR*
-   <TD VALIGN="TOP"><details><summary open="false">:collapsible:</summary><BR>&dagger; Organizations.
-The "owner" of an Organization that was created under these Terms has ultimate administrative control over that Organization and the Content within it.
-Within the Service, an owner can manage User access to the Organization’s data and projects.
-An Organization may have multiple owners, but there must be at least one User Account designated as an owner of an Organization.
-If you are the owner of an Organization under these Terms, we consider you responsible for the actions that are performed on or through that Organization.</details></TD></TR></TABLE></li></ul>
+- have other dealings with such Organizations</TD>
+   <TD VALIGN="TOP"><details><summary open="false">:collapsible:</summary><BR>

+&dagger; Organizations.
+The "owner" of an Organization that was created under these Terms:

+- can manage User access to the Organization’s data and projects, within the Service,

+- has ultimate administrative control over:

+   - that Organization and
+   - the Content within it,

+   *AND*
+- is considered by us to be responsible for the actions that are performed:

+  - on or
+  - through

+  that Organization.

+&dagger; An Organization must have one User Account designated as one of its owners.</details></TD></TR></TABLE></li></ul>

 #### 2. Required Information
 &dagger; The following information is required: